project-error/fivem-react-boilerplate-lua/README.md

 builds that just require a resource restart instead of a full production build

-This version of the
-boilerplate is meant for the CfxLua runtime.
+This version of the boilerplate is meant for the CfxLua runtime.

 ## Requirements
 * [Node > v10.6](https://nodejs.org/en/)
 * [Yarn](https://yarnpkg.com/getting-started/install) (Preferred but not required)

+*A basic understanding of the modern web development workflow.
+If you don't know this yet, React might not be for you just yet.*

 ## Getting Started